sloba88/vagrant-symfony/README.md

 ## Installation
-####This setup is based and tested with Ubuntu Precise 64 bit base box, with Vagrant 1.7.4 version
+####This setup is based and tested with Ubuntu Trusty(14.04) 64 bit base box, with Vagrant 1.7.4 version

 * Install Vagrant using using the [installation instructions](http://docs.vagrantup.com/v2/installation/index.html)